 Mindfulness-Based Cognitive Therapy (MBCT) was designed specifically to help people who are prone to recurring depression and low mood.
-Course commences Tuesday, 6th February from 2:30pm to 5pm for eight Tuesday afternoons, until Tuesday, 27th March 2018 at 10 Merrion Square, Dublin 2.
-There are ten places available on this course.
+Course commences Tuesday, 10th April from 10:30am to 1pm for eight Tuesday afternoons, until Tuesday, 29th May 2018 at 10 Merrion Square, Dublin 2.
+There are eight places available on this course.

 Cost of training €295 includes CDs, course notes, Mindfulness a Practical Guide to Finding Peace in a Frantic World, day of retreat, and 24 hours of mindfulness-based training.
 Facilitator: Gerry Cunningham

 This course combines the essential elements of Mindfulness-Based Stress Reduction and Mindfulness-Based Cognitive Therapy.

 “It has greatly exceeded my expectations having done mindfulness before.
 I feel that anything I was doing before is now completely strengthened and improved by this experience.
 It was a pleasure to be a part of this course and I am accrediting the course to my contentment and improving happiness”.
 Participant on MBSR/MBCT.